Felicity Smoak (Arrowverse): Critical response

 The speech delivered by Felicity in the season six Arrow episode "We Fall" won particular praise from critics.
 In her review of the episode, Allison Shoemaker of The A.V.
 Club called the scene "exceptional" and one of the most "thoughtful and compelling" sequences in the show's history, praising Rickards delivery and describing it as an "unabashedly romantic scene, but one that's based in a long, fraught history.
 It's a speech given by a woman whose experience, wisdom, and faith are hard fought".
 In Shoemaker's review of the season as a whole, she included it as one of the best scenes in both the season and the entire series.
 Entertainment Weekly included the scene in its 'Superhero Insider' moments of the week, saying it was "built on six seasons worth of history and that's conveyed in the writing and Rickards' excellent performance".
 TVLine described the speech as "wonderful" and "convincing", praising Rickards for her "warm looks and her physicality" in delivery.
-Chris King of TV Overmind described Felicity's monologue as a "wonderfully moving speech" and Della Harrington of Den of Geek similarly described Felicity's faith in Oliver as "actually pretty moving".
+Della Harrington of Den of Geek similarly described Felicity's faith in Oliver as "actually pretty moving".
 Chancellor Agard of Entertainment Weekly included the episode in his list of Rickards' "10 best Arrow episodes", citing both her performance and Wendey Stanzler's direction as reasons for its resonance.